Baked chicken is one of the simplest, but one of the most comforting of meals. It’s also pretty economical when you buy bone-in chicken pieces.

 - 9×13-inch pan with secure lid – I love these Pyrex ones.

 - 6 to 8 bone-in chicken pieces

 - garlic powder

-- Bake for 45-60 minutes or until juices run clear and skin is crispy and golden brown.
+- Bake for 45-60 minutes or until its internal temperature reaches 165 degrees F. The juices will run clear and skin will be crispy and golden brown.

 - Baked chicken is wonderful to keep on hand in the freezer.
 Chop the cooked and cooled meat and store it in 2-cup portions, airtight, in the freezer to use in recipes, fill sandwiches or burritos, or to top salads.